aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 of human reasoning about what kind of attack we are dealing with.

 The second problem is adversarial examples that can be used to evade our detection.
-In recent year we have seen an adversarial ML researches, people make modles "see" whatever they want them to see.
+In recent year we have seen an adversarial ML researches, people make models "see" whatever they want them to see.
 Obviously, if Eve tried to evade our detection model she would probably come up with some adversarial techniques to do so.